Dwane Wallace: Early life

 Dwane Wallace was raised in Belmont, Kansas.
-He and his brothers Deane and Dwight, and sister Doreen, were children of physician Dr. Eugene Wallace and Grace Opal (Cessna) Wallace.
+He and his brothers Deane and Dwight, and sister Doreen, were children of Grace Opal (née Cessna) and physician Dr. Eugene Wallace.
 Grace's brother was aviation pioneer Clyde Vernon Cessna, founder of Cessna Aircraft Company.
 Cessna became the first planemaker-aviator of the Great Plains in the year Dwane was born, and gave the brothers their first airplane ride in an OX-5 Swallow in 1924.

 One account describes Wallace as having made up his mind at age 10 to make his life in aviation.

 In his early adulthood, Wallace entered the aeronautical engineering program at the Municipal University of Wichita, in Wichita, Kansas (one of the nation's first three such programs), and graduated in May/June 1933 (historian Ed Phillips says June 1932), the first (of many) to graduate that university with a bachelor's degree in aeronautical engineering.

 While at Wichita U., Wallace learned to fly from his uncle's test pilot, George Harte.
 He soloed in the Cessna CG-2 after only an hour and 45 minutes training, and advised changes to the glider that resulted in the Cessna CG-3.
 He first soloed in Travel Air biplane in March 1932, earning his private pilot's license in 1933.
 (Later he would advance to a commercial pilot license, with multi-engine and instrument-flight ratings.)